Will a wooden carport add value to my home?Jonathan Staude

 However, it is important to remember that there is a ceiling price for every home.
 If the houses on your street generally sell for around £275k, there would be very little point investing in a large extension and putting your home on the market for £400k.
 Simply because, people looking to buy a £400k home are unlikely to want to live on a £275k street.

 Sound simple enough?
-Log Cabins Lakeland lists the most important things you should be looking for in a timber carport if you want to add value to your home.
+Log Cabins Lakeland lists the most important things you should be looking for in a log cabin carport if you want to add value to your home.

 There are some luxurious wooden carports that can not only offer space to park or store your vehicles, but also include additional rooms with secure, lockable doors.
 This presents a huge opportunity to boost the value of your home.